 An effective approach here would be to engage with and respond to customers, because engaged customers are more likely to promote your company than unengaged customers.
 Actively responding to customer questions, comments, and complaints can grow loyalty by putting a human voice to a brand.

 One best practice for engaging with customers in this way is to design an open communication and feedback channel.
 Of course, we recommend utilizing not just a help center as a method to reach out, but any adequate resource, from employees on the front line to digital surveys.
+Additionally, you should look to other indirect forms of feedback to understand your customers such as review site data and social media mentions.

 Action #3: Quality, Quality, Quality